 The locking system is secure and designed to hold up to lengthy use, with quick and easy release when required.
 Backup camera safety straps provide an extra line of protection against accidents, hold cameras securely against your body to eliminate tiring swing.
 Other systems use neck or shoulder straps which can induce more strain, this system keeps you more comfortable for longer and your equipment safe and accessible.

-Orders are processed and shipped from our office in California, Monday - Friday, 8am - 5pm.
+MOVO is happy to offer free standard shipping (3-5 business days) on all orders in the continental United States, as well as APO/FPO.
+Orders are processed and shipped from our warehouse in California, Monday - Friday, 8am - 5pm.

 There are certain situations where only partial refunds are granted:

 -Items with obvious signs of use

 -Any item not in its original condition, is damaged, or missing parts for reasons not due to our error